 Volunteers are the lifeline of many nonprofits and charities.
-They provide critical labor to reduce operating costs and the expertise charities depend on – all the way up to the Board of Directors.
-But volunteers don’t just appear – you have to nurture them just like you do your financial donors.
+They provide critical labor to reduce operating costs, and the expertise charities depend on – all the way up to the Board of Directors.
+But great volunteers don’t just appear – they must be nurtured just like your financial donors.

-What exactly is your organization looking for and what can volunteers expect to find working with you?
-If you’re reading this article, you may need to clearly define your volunteer recruitment program and expectations for volunteers.
-Read on for ideas on why people volunteer, and how to recruit new volunteers.
+What exactly is your organization looking for, and what can volunteers expect to find working with you?
+You may need to clearly define your volunteer recruitment program and expectations for volunteers.
+Read on for ideas on why people volunteer and how to recruit new volunteers.

 Why Do People Volunteer?